COP3530/edugator-content/cpp-review/containers/lesson.md

 In this lesson, we will cover the following topics:
 - Vectors
 - Iterators
-- Linked Lists
+- Linked lists
-- Stacks, Queues, and Double-Ended Queues
+- Stacks, queues, and double-ended queues
-- Priority Queues
+- Priority queues
 - Sets
 - Maps